evlabwebapps/langatlas/README.md

 # LanA

 ## How to add a new page
-Navigation bar is defined at `./components/Navigation.tsx` file.
-In order to add a new page to navbar you must define a new page inside `./pages` and add route at `routes.ts` file.
-Also do not forget to export page by updating `./pages/index.tsx`.
+Navigation bar is defined at `./components/Navigation.jsx` file.
+In order to add a new page to navbar you must define a new page inside `./pages` and add route at `routes.js` file.
+Also do not forget to export page by updating `./pages/index.jsx`.

 ## How to build and push image to DockerHub